Sriram8452/Deep-Q-Learning-for-Emotional-Lighting/README.md

 light form hella emotional lighting.
 This reveals promising uses of this work in smart homes, therapy spaces and interactive installations

+# Problem Definition
+Facial expression emotion detection is a hard The one that is quite a challenging task and needs to be dealt with highly resilient models, different examples of expressions, lighted circumstances and individual differences.
+It often performs poorly on traditional methods leading to discrepancies in the predictions.The project solution by leveraging the workhorse of the field:reinforcement learning with deep Q-learning.
+Deep learning for improved predictive power of the mode emotions accurately.
+Further,translation of these real-time lighting adjustments from emotional predictions layered complexity that needs to be smoothly executed combination of hardware and software modules.

+# Motivation
+This project was inspired from the increasing number of studies on human emotion-adaptive smart environments.
+But these environments can potentially deliver an amazing user experience, by offering a tailor made and highly responsive environment.
+For example, lighting which caters depending on the emotional state of Patients can enhance therapeutic settings by promoting relaxation or stimulation.
+Smart homes also adjust mood lighting depending on the emotional level of people inside, making home a more comfortable and lively space as well.
+There is huge possibility of use cases varying from entertainment and gaming to health care and education which makes this area interesting as well.

+# Objective
+The main purpose of this research is to come up with a deep Q-learning model that can be used in predicting human emotions using facial expressions.
+Moreover, the project seeks to link these forecasts to lighting outcomes that would result in an adaptive environment.
+Accordingly, the tasks that will be conducted include the pre-processing of data sets for uniformity, developing and training a deep Q- network based on a pretrained ResNet50 model and assessing its performance through extensive metrics.
+Finally, this project aims at proving that deep reinforcement learning can be applied for emotional lighting applications.